 Regular tour boat services are operating on the lake.
 The Zurich Card allows you to take a boat free of charge.
 If you have the time in your day, I highly suggest taking a boat around the lake.

-During summer, there are plenty of natural outdoor pools in the river where you can swim and enjoy the heat.
+There are plenty of natural outdoor pools in the river during summer where you can swim and enjoy the heat.
 So consider bringing a swimsuit and a towel!

 After a relaxing walk or boat ride on Lake Zurich, take a tram or walk across the Quaibrucke Bridge.

 The bridge was opened in the 19th century, and it connects Lake Zurich's western shore to eastern shore.
 Quaibrucke Bridge has two tram tracks, pedestrian sideways, a bicycle lane, and two lanes for traffic.